 - StartupsThe Lean, Agile Way to Build Your First ProductAndrew Blackman

 Also, many repetitive, simple jobs can now be automated.
-Experts estimate that by 2020, there will be a net loss of around 5 million jobs in the global marketplace.
-According to the same report, the primary skill that will become increasingly important during this time is one's cognitive ability, which includes creativity, reasoning, and cognitive flexibility.
-This means that workers who are looking to remain competitive in the near future have to bring something extra to the table: their creativity.
+Workers who are looking to remain competitive in the near future have to bring something extra to the table: their creativity.

 Because of these conditions, it's becoming more important for skilled workers to learn how to compete in the creative economy, where their ideas can be quickly realized and their skills are unlikely to be automated.
 While creative fields under arts, design, and culture are easily identifiable to thrive in this economy, technical skill is crucial as well.